-The board will allow any person with legal or actual charge or control of a child who is younger than seven years of age or who is at least 16 years of age to disenroll the child.
-The person seeking to discontinue the child's enrollment shall submit a signed affidavit to the superintendent using the form, which is attached to this policy.
-The school district, at the discretion of the administration, may require verification of the child's age and the affiant's authority to disenroll the child.
+The board will allow any person with legal or actual charge or control of a child who is younger than seven years of age or who is at least 16 years of age to disenroll the child only as permitted by state law.
+The person seeking to discontinue the child's enrollment shall submit a signed affidavit to the superintendent using the forms provided by the district, and will complete all required disenrollment processes required by board policy, this handbook, and state law.